Ahmed-Ez/Ahmed-Ez/README.md

 # Ahmed Ezzat

 ### Hi there,
-I am Software Engineer, Computer Science grad and a Full stack web developer I work with many modern technologies and enjoy picking up and working with new ones
+I am Software Engineer, Computer Science grad and a Full stack developer I work with many modern technologies and enjoy picking up and working with new ones

 <br />